 The United Nations has a vast mandate to address gender inequality and womens's empowerment.
-At the heart of this is a web of international agreements and principles, including those relating to the Fourth World Conference on Women, the International Conference on Population and Development and the Millennium Development Goals, that commit the entire global community to addressing the rights and needs of women and girls.
+At the heart of this is a web of international agreements and principles, including those relating to the Fourth World Conference on Women, the International Conference on Population and Development and the Sustainable Development Goals, that commit the entire global community to addressing the rights and needs of women and girls.

 The United Nations Foundation works together with the Uniteed Nations and other partners to promote gender equality and empower women and girls, with a particular focus on reproductive and sexual health and rights, adolescent girls and women's economic empowerment.